dcrommie/walbrook/src/markdown-pages/help.md

 ---
 title: What we do
-subtitle: Our advice and execution can be tailored in the best way in order to meet your investment objectives and to realise your vision.
+subtitle: We help our clients create wealth and plan for change over the long term.
 thumbnail: ../src/images/help.png
 helptitle1: Investment Advisory
 helplist1: